-At least 51% of the Fund's assets are invested in equities.
-Up to 49% of the Fund's assets may be invested in fixed rate and floating rate securities.
+At least 51% of the Fund's net assets are invested in assets that comply with the promoted environmental and social characteristics.
+Within this category, at least 10% of the Fund's net assets qualify as sustainable investments in accordance with article 2(17) SFDR.